MithrilComputer/LinkLynx/README.md

 ## Requirements
-These are the requirements for using this library.
+These are the requirements for using this Framework.
 - .NET Framework: 4.7.2
 - Crestron NuGet Packages:
 	- Crestron.SimplSharp.SDK.Library.2.21.133 or later